owenforeman1/Office-Team-Profile-Generator/README.md

 ## Tests

-Run the tests with npm run test.
+Run the four tests with npm test.